a2a-2018/a2a-2018/_posts/2018-04-11-Usability-Testing-Checkin.md

 ![Confusing icons in Feed Section](/img/Discover1.jpg)

-Problem: The interactive portion of each Feed post is cluttered with the "View" count and unrecognizable "Follow" icon.
+Problem: The interactive portion of each Feed post is cluttered with the "View" count (eye icon) and an unrecognizable "Follow" icon (arrow icon).
 First-time users might be confused by all of these icons and would take some experimentation to get used to.

 Severity Rating: 2